Mystique (character): X-Factor

 Mystique resurfaces several months later, in a failed attempt to kill Legion for his role in the murder of Destiny.
 Mystique has an implant put in her skull by Forge for the government to be able to keep track of her and is forcibly reassigned to the government-sponsored team X-Factor after being arrested for trying to blow up a dam.
 In truth, Mystique had been trying to save the dam, which the government wanted to destroy in a false flag attack and blame it on mutants.
 Her membership leads to tension with her teammates when Sabretooth is added to the team months later as a sleeper agent, for the main purpose of killing Mystique before she can uncover the truth about the conspiracy.
 She slowly develops a romantic relationship with Forge (though he later thought that she was just using him).

-Part of the conspiracy involves Mystique's son Graydon Creed running for President, under an anti-mutant platform.

-At the same time, both Graydon and Mystique learn that Destiny married and had children during one of the couple's separations.
-Destiny/Irene's children are now adults with their own children, one of which is a mutant.
-Graydon has the mutant teen savagely beaten by members of the Friends of Humanity, as a warning towards his mother.
-Mystique is furious and wants to kill her son, but stops when she is given a message that Graydon's backers want her to kill him and turn her son into a martyr.